MonicaSteffi/OMM12/README.md

 This folder contains excel sheets for each memeber of OligoMM community with all the annotation derived from different annotation tools.

-### Geneius analysis input
+### Geneious: visualization tool for annotation

+Geneious, a popular platform for molecular and bioinformatics, provides many useful tools to analyze DNA sequences.
+It also offers visualization tools that can be used for annotation.
+These tools make it easy to visualize and annotation transcriptomic or genomic sequences in a graphic format.
+This makes it easier to understand how genes work and what their functions are..

+One of the most commonly used visualization tools in Geneious is the Sequence Viewer, which displays the nucleotide or amino acid sequence of a gene or protein along with various annotations and features.
 This folder contains suitable gff formats derived from different annotation tools such as dbCAN2, KOFAMSCAN, eggNOG and Operon mapper for Geneius visulaization purposes.

+### GFF_files

+* For_RNAseq_count.zip: This folder contains gff formats with joint annotations from different tools which can be used for RNA-seq analysis
+* For_genious.zip: This folder contains gff formats with joint annotations from different tools which can be used for Geneius